Gray Ghost, Organ Pipe, Pitayo de Octubre (of October), Pitaya

 Water: Average during the summer months, barely during the winter.

-I have enjoyed having the Stenocereus pruinosus as a companion and it is much different than the others I have grown.
-I like the silver color and the way it gets darker with more light.
+I have really enjoyed the Stenocereus pruinosus as a companion and I think it is a great-looking specimen.
+It is much different than the other cactus in my collection.
+I like the silver color of the bloom and the way it gets darker with more light.
 There is also a variegated variety of this cactus which would also be very interesting.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.